dannymagnus/CI_MS4_Elginis_Restaurant/README.md

 *34. As a site owner, I want users to be able to sign in to, or create an account*

 ### Page 12 - Log out page and feature
-This page allows a user to sign out of an account they have created.
+This page allows a logged in user to sign out of an account they have created.
 <br>![Navbar model](readme/features/sign-out.png)

 This page covers the following user stories